How Much Does it Cost to Develop an Online Course in 2025?

 What problem within your organization is this going to solve?

 Remember to think about the problem from multiple perspectives.
-You need to consider it as the owner of the company, as the employee taking the course, and as adjacent employees or managers.
 Interview multiple people about how they would like best to tackle the problem so you can get more specific feedback.

 Insights and Analytics: How will you measure success?